Skip to main content

 Settlement

 • Marketplace fill (USDC).
-Seller receives pricePerUnit × amount × (1 - 150 bps), buyer pays an extra 150 bps taker fee.
+Seller receives pricePerUnit × amount × (1 - 150 bps) (1.5% seller fee) and the buyer pays an extra 1.5% on top; the combined 3% fee (1.5% seller + 1.5% buyer) is burned (split via AdaptiveFeeDistributor).
 The new holder inherits the same hold/sell choice.

 Option A — Worked example: hold to maturity